Article - Education

 (xi) The selection of architects and engineers by school systems;

-(xiii) Method of payments made by the State under the Public School Construction Program.
+(xiii) Methods of payments made by the State under the Public School Construction Program; and

 (3) The regulations adopted by the Interagency Commission shall contain provisions:

-(i) Establishing a State and local cost–share formula for each county that identifies the factors used in establishing the formulas;
+(i) Subject to subsection (k) of this section, establishing a State and local cost–share formula for each county that identifies the factors used in establishing the formulas and the actual State and local cost–share percentages produced by the formula for each county;

 (ii) Requiring local education agencies to adopt educational facilities master plans and annual capital improvement programs;